 Nutrition & Marketing Practices

-As one of the most frequented restaurants in the world, we help feed millions of people every day, with a focus on offering families the choices they love.
+We help feed millions of people every day, with a focus on offering families the choices they love.

 A family sitting and enjoying McDonald's together